What we don't know about gun violence

 Rosenberg: It did.
 I think it had a chilling effect across the board.
 Even foundations that had been supporting it and had started to make this a priority were undermined and cut back.
 And the message went out that this is not a welcome area for researchers because your research and your funding are going to be much more difficult in other areas.
 The research arena is a market place, and people go to places where they can be funded to do their work.

-To listen to the full interview, clip on the media player above.
+To listen to the full interview, click on the media player above.